Distinguishing two dark matter component particles at $e^+e^-$ colliders: Introduction

+\begin{itemize} \item A two-component WIMP scenario which leads to the same final state via two different kinds of cascade, can lead to double-peaks (bumps) in kinematic distributions such as missing energy. \item An $e^+ e^-$ machine having the requisite kinematic reach is advantageous in this respect, since (a) it makes use of the longitudinal components of missing momenta, and (b) beam polarization can reduce backgrounds. \item A set of measurable quantities, formulated by us for this specific purpose, are useful in making the double-peaking behaviour prominent. \end{itemize}

-The paper is organised as follows: we first discuss WIMP signal at collider in section \ref{sec:WIMPsignal} including the aspects of kinematics to single component and two component DM models, in section \ref{sec:model} we discuss the model chosen for illustration and DM constraints, followed by the selection of benchmark points in section \ref{sec:bp}, in section \ref{sec:signal} we discuss the signal from two component dark sector with corresponding SM background contribution, while in section \ref{sec:analysis} we analyse them in detail, in section \ref{sec:distinction} we set up a few criteria for distinguishing the peaks and exemplify in context of the chosen benchmark points, and finally we summarise in section \ref{summary}.
-In appendices \ref{app1}, \ref{app2}, \ref{app3} we provide some details omitted in the main text.
+The paper is organised as follows.
+We first discuss WIMP signal at colliders in section \ref{sec:WIMPsignal} including some general aspects of kinematics in both single-and two-component DM scenarios.
+In section \ref{sec:model} we discuss the model chosen for illustration, followed by the selection of benchmark points in section \ref{sec:bp}.
+Section \ref{sec:signal} contains a discussion of the signal from two-component dark sector vis-a-vis SM backgrounds, while in section \ref{sec:analysis} we analyse the predicted results in detail.
+Some proposed criteria for distinguishing the peaks are exemplified in section \ref{sec:distinction}.
+We summarise and conclude in section \ref{summary}.
+In Appendix~\ref{app1}-\ref{app5}, we include some details that are omitted in the main text.